BitcoinL2-Labs/token2fees/README.md

 ## Logic

-The user craft a contract-deploy transaction (yes a deploy not a call) with the goal of having an atomic send of the tokens to the sponsor plus the contract call:
+The user crafts a contract-deploy transaction (yes a deploy not a call) with the goal of having an atomic send of the tokens to the sponsor plus the contract call:

 ```